ArtyomSukiasyan/React-blog/README.md

 README in progress...

 # Project description
 Simple implementation of Blog in React TypeScript and SCSS.
-The project was made while learning React.
-For authorization used local storage.

 <a href="https://github.com/ArtyomSukiasyan/Blog" target="_blank">Initial version</a>